rapidsai/deployment/source/guides/colocate-workers.md

 service/rapids-dask-cluster-scheduler   ClusterIP   10.96.231.110   <none>        8786/TCP,8787/TCP   3s    dask.org/cluster-name=rapids-dask-cluster,dask.org/component=scheduler
 ```

-Here you can see our scheduler pod and two worker pods along with the scheduler service.
-The two worker pods are placed in the same node as desired, while the scheduler pod is placed on a different node.
+Here you can see our scheduler Pod and two worker pods along with the scheduler service.
+The two worker pods are placed in the same node as desired, while the scheduler Pod is placed on a different node.

 If you have a Python session running within the Kubernetes cluster (like the [example one on the Kubernetes page](/platforms/kubernetes)) you should be able
 to connect a Dask distributed client directly.